Key practice points:

 N.B.
 The term “female” is used in this article to describe the biological sex of the patient population at risk for endometrial cancer.
 However, we acknowledge that this may not reflect the identity of all patients, which will include transgender boys or men, intersex and non-binary individuals.

-A future article will cover the follow-up and surveillance of a patient after curative-intent treatment for endometrial cancer.
+For information on the follow-up and surveillance of a patient after curative-intent treatment for endometrial cancer, see: https://bpac.org.nz/2023/gynaecological-cancers.aspx.

 Endometrial cancer (adenocarcinoma arising from the endometrium) is the main type of uterine cancer (95%); uterine sarcomas (arising from the myometrium or connective tissues that support the endometrium) occur rarely (≤ 5%).1 Data are limited but uterine sarcomas